shuson/express-vue-rest-starter/README.md

-# vue-webpack-quick-starter
+# express-vue-quick-starter

-> A vuejs project with webpack
+> A vuejs project with expressjs as backend API provider

 ## Build Setup